opencomputeproject/SAI/doc/sai-ptf/fdb_test_plan.md

 ### Test steps: <!-- omit in toc -->

 - test_vlan_port_learn_disable

+1. Flush all MAC
+2. Disable MAC learn on VLAN10
+3. Create a packet with SMAC ``MacX``
+4. send packet from port1
+5. Verify the packet flood to other VLAN10 ports
+6. Create a packet with DMAC ``MacX``
+7. send the packet on port2
+8. Verify the packet flood to other VLAN10 ports, including port1
+9. check FDB entries, no new entry

 - test_bg_port_learn_disable

+1. Flush all MAC
+2. Disable MAC learn on Port1(Bridge Port1)
+3. Create a packet with SMAC ``MacX``
+4. send packet from port1
+5. Verify the packet flood to other VLAN10 ports
+6. Create a packet with DMAC ``MacX``
+7. send the packet on port2
+8. Verify the packet flood to other VLAN10 ports, including port1
+9. check FDB entries, no new entry

 - test_non_bgPort_no_learn

 1. Flush all MAC
-2. Disable MAC learn on VLAN10/Port1(Bridge Port1) and Removed Port1 from Bridge Port1 for each case
+2. Removed Port1 from Bridge Port1 for each case
 3. Create a packet with SMAC ``MacX``
 4. send packet from port1
 5. Verify the packet flood to other VLAN10 ports